Lythom/react-redux-nojs/README.md

     * Root reducer not required yet but the app WILL scale.
         * Otherwise don't use redux.
     * Easier refactoring
 * CreateInitialStore to build the store.
-Isomorphic for the moment so same file for client and server.
+Universal for the moment so same file for client and server.
 * Client side : Use Provider with initialized store from server
 * Server side : Generate an initial state and pass it to client